Home Medicinal Chemistry Vitamins Vitamins and Minerals

 Manganese

 A small amount of trace mineral manganese is essential for controlling various biological functions.
-It can not be produced in our bodies, therefore we need to intake manganese from food or supplements.
+This metal can not be produced in our bodies, thus we need to intake manganese from food or supplements.

 Manganese is a coenzyme that controls the activity of enzymes that are involved in breaking down carbohydrates, proteins, and cholesterol.
 It also controls enzymes that help to build bones and keep the immune and reproductive systems healthy.
-It works with vitamin K in wound healing by clotting the blood.
+Mineral manganese works with vitamin K in wound healing by clotting the blood.

 Molybdenum